dolthub/docs/packages/doltgres/content/reference/sql/version-control/querying-history.md

 ```

 Note that `AS OF` always names a revision at a specific Dolt commit.
 Changes on a branch's [working
-set](../../../concepts/git/working-set.md) that have not been committed to that head via `call
+set](../../../concepts/git/working-set.md) that have not been committed to that head via `select
 dolt_commit()` or similar are not visible via this syntax.

 ## Specifying a revision in the database name